Bull Mastiffs

 HEALTH ISSUES:

-The Bullmastiff is known for suffering from a number of serious health defects and for having a short life span.
-The life expectancy for a Bullmastiff is around 8 to 9 years, and few of these dogs live much beyond 10.
-It is far from uncommon for a Bullmastiff to succumb to heart problems or cancer in middle or even early age.
-Even though they often lead short lives, many Bullmastiffs suffer from a number of serious and uncomfortable health conditions for years before they pass.
-However, the Bullmastiff’s short life and health problems are generally comparable to most similarly sized breeds, and this dog is probably healthier than most giant breeds.
-Owners must be aware that any medical bills for a Bullmastiff will be much higher than the same procedure or medicine for a smaller dog.
+The Bullmastiff is known for suffering from several serious health conditions and having a relatively short lifespan.
+The typical life expectancy for a Bullmastiff is around 8 to 9 years, and few live beyond 10 years.
+Many Bullmastiffs may develop heart problems or cancer at an early or middle age.
+Despite their shorter lives, these dogs often experience significant health issues for years before passing.
+However, the Bullmastiff’s lifespan and health problems are generally comparable to those of other large breeds and are considered somewhat better than most giant dog breeds.
+Owners should also be aware that medical bills for a Bullmastiff can be considerably higher than for smaller dogs.

-Gastric torsion, more commonly known as bloat, is one of the chief health concerns faced by any Bullmastiff owner.
-Bloat occurs when the dog’s stomach becomes twisted inside of its body, sometimes completely around.
-This condition causes a number of internal problems and is almost always fatal without immediate medical intervention.
-An expensive surgical procedure is necessary to correct bloat, and is often too late.
-Bloat is very common in many breeds of deep-chested dogs as their organs are not as closely pressed and protected by their ribs.
-There are many causes of bloat but one of the most common is exercising on a full stomach.
-To prevent bloat, Bullmastiff owners are advised to feed their dog several small meals a day rather than one or two large ones and to limit their exercise immediately after a feeding.
+Gastric torsion, commonly known as bloat, is a major health concern for Bullmastiff owners.
+Bloat occurs when the dog’s stomach twists inside the body, sometimes completely, causing severe internal problems.
+It is almost always fatal without immediate medical intervention, and surgery is typically required, often too late to save the dog.
+Bloat is common in deep-chested breeds, as their organs are less protected by their ribs.
+One of the primary causes of bloat is exercising on a full stomach.
+To reduce the risk of bloat, owners should feed their Bullmastiff several smaller meals throughout the day instead of one or two large meals, and avoid exercise immediately after eating.

 • Gastric Torsion/Bloat